-Appeals against decisions of Sub-Board of Examiners will be handled according to Regulations for the consideration of appeals against decisions of boards of examiners for taught courses.
+Appeals against decisions of Sub-Board of Examiners will be handled according to the Appeals Regulations.
 Assessment offences will be handled according to Regulations on assessment offences: plagiarism or Regulations on assessment offences: offences other than plagiarism.
 All Regulations are published in the School Calendar.